mat-0/cheltenham-open-data/_pages/flood-warnings.md

 Flooding may affect properties and roads around Twyning Green.
 Predicted peak:- Bredon 3.1m to 3.6m on 16/11 PM.
 We are closely monitoring the situation .
 Activate any flood protection products you may have Start acting on your flood plan if you have one This message will be updated by 10:00AM on 15 November 2025 or as the situation changes.

+- Flood warning: Horesbere Brook at Gloucester
+- Rising river levels are expected to cause flooding today.
+Flooding is expected on 14 November 2025 Flooding is expected over the next few days Flooding may affect Properties around Park Avenue, Cypress Gardens, Greyhound Gardens, Liddington Road and Cheltenham Road Gloucester.
+We are monitoring rainfall and river levels .
+Monitor local water levels and weather conditions .Take care and avoid walking, cycling or driving through flood water.
+This message will be updated by 10:00AM on 15 November 2025 or as the situation changes.

+- Flood warning: Daniels Brook at Lower Tuffley
+- Rising river levels are expected to cause flooding today.
+Flooding is expected on 14 November 2025 and over the next few days Flooding may affect properties and roads around Charlecote Avenue, Thoresby Avenue, Boadiam Avenue and Greenhill Drive.
+We are closely monitoring the situation .
+Take care and avoid walking, cycling or driving through flood water .
+This message will be updated by 10:00AM on 15 November 2025 or as the situation changes.